 (Becky, the Mama.
-And Nonny to 5 little boys.
-In light of Friday’s tragic news, we are cherishing times with our grandkids even more.
 It is the small things you do with small people that you and they will look back on and cherish.
 I hope and pray you get a little bonding time in the kitchen with young ones this week.
 Here’s a recipe that will make it easy during a time when many feel perpetually overwhelmed.
 Love and Merry Christmas to all our Blog Readers and thank you so much for sharing our love of cooking and passing it along to others.)

 There is, of course, the Martha Stewart way to make Christmas cookies with your kids when they are home from school this coming week for Christmas break.
 It looks homey and fun, easy and bonding.
 Especially when using child actors on a TV set.